notetakingforeggs/surfeillanceV2-frontend/README.md

 ## <a id = "acknowledgements" ></a> 🙏 Acknowledgements

 - **Northcoders Bootcamp** - For the incredible training and support.
-- **Various Cohort members** For Invaluable feedback and encouragement.
----

-Feel free to explore the project, and happy coding! 🚀
+- **OpenMeteo** For being such a great API with generous free tier usage.
+------h